 It is possible to combine several options in a single command to get detailed user information.

-How to Show MySQL User Info
+How to Show MySQL User Information

 The following query provides a table with the User, Host, and authentication_string columns: